Kitashi14/Webster-2022/README.md

 ### Proposed Features :

-.User Login/ Signup
+- User Login/ Signup
-·Various user profiles (residents, electrician etc) ·One can add multiple profession
+- Various user profiles (residents, electrician etc)
+- One can add multiple profession
-·Standard & Custom Complaints
+- Standard & Custom Complaints
-·Add/Delete/Update complaints
+- Add/Delete/Update complaints
-·Worker of different profession can select the complaint the want to take ·Ratings on complaints by the resolve work done on them
+- Worker of different profession can select the complaint the want to take
+- Ratings on complaints by the resolve work done on them

 ### Tech Stack :